-Jason Kilgore is an associate professor in the Department of Biology and serves as the coordinator for the Environmental Science Major.
+Jason Kilgore is a professor and Chair in the Department of Biology, coordinates the Environmental Science Major, and co-coordinates the Social Justice Studies Program.
 As a broadly trained plant ecologist and former wetland consultant, he is interested in the regulation of species distributions from local patches of woods to the landscape scale.
-He and his students use field and greenhouse studies, integrated with GIS, to understand impacts of invasive species, environmental contaminants, and climate change on growth, survival, community succession, and migration of plants.
+He and his students use field and greenhouse studies to understand the impacts of invasive species, environmental contaminants, and climate change on growth, survival, community succession, and migration of plants.

-Dr. Kilgore’s main research systems include the mountain islands of southern Arizona, Great Lakes sand dunes, and eastern deciduous forests of North America.
+Dr. Kilgore’s main research systems include forests of northeastern North America, mountain islands of southern Arizona, and sand dunes on the Great Lakes.
 He particularly values long-term ecological studies and participates in the College’s Long-term Ecological Monitoring (LEM) program at the Abernathy Field Station and the Permanent Forest Plot Project (PFPP), which is part of the Ecological Research as Education Network (EREN).
-Within EREN, he is co-leader for the Emerald Ash Borer Impacts Study (EAB) and Complementary Vegetation Survey (cVeg) and contributor to collaborative projects related to garlic mustard (GM/P), acorn production (OakMAST), and impacts of windows on bird mortality (BirdWin).
+Within EREN, he serves as Vice President; co-leads projects related to emerald ash borer (EAB), understory plant communities (cVeg), and human impacts on local woody plant assemblages (PHAE); and contributes to collaborative projects related to garlic mustard (GM/P), acorn production (OakMAST), and impacts of windows on bird mortality (BirdWin).
+Dr. Kilgore currently directs two external grants investigating EAB-induced ash mortality and plant community response on the Allegheny National Forest.
 Recent research also includes developing protocols to identify old-growth forests in the local ecoregion.

-He is also involved in research related to spinal cord stimulation with Dr. David Provenzano, impacts of collaborative research on student learning (EREN), use of digitized natural history collections to learn ecological concepts (QUBES Faculty Mentoring Network), and remediation of soil and water contaminated with heavy metals (Luce Initiative on Asian Studies and the Environment (LIASE) Grant, Henry Luce Foundation), which is work done in collaboration with W&J students, Dr. Jennifer Bayline (Chemistry Department), and faculty at Guangdong University of Education in Guangzhou, China.
+Dr. Kilgore is also involved in research related to interventional pain therapy and radiation safety with Dr. David Provenzano, impacts of collaborative research on student learning (EREN), use of digitized natural history collections to learn ecological concepts (QUBES Faculty Mentoring Network), and remediation of soil and water contaminated with heavy metals (Luce Initiative on Asian Studies and the Environment (LIASE) Grant, Henry Luce Foundation), which is work done in collaboration with W&J students, Dr. Jennifer Bayline (Chemistry Department), and faculty at Guangdong University of Education in Guangzhou, China.

 Dr. Kilgore is also founder and curator to the W&J Campus Arboretum and manages the W&J Greenhouse and Herbarium.
 Many students from across campus contribute to the care, management, and monitoring of plants in these projects.